Nomination of examiners

 Payment is administered by the College Office.
-In order for a payment to be processed, the External Examiner must return a completed 'External Examiner Fee Payment' form to the College Office.
-Proof of the External Examiner's eligibility to work in the UK must have also been obtained at the viva (photocopies as stated above in 'Eligibility to Work in the UK'), sign and date verified and sent to the College Office.
+In order for a payment to be processed, the External Examiner must return a completed 'External Examiner Fee Claim' form to the College Office.
+This form and all other information will be sent directly to the External Examiner prior to the viva date.
 A payment cannot be processed without these documents.
 The fees are as follows:

 PhD/MPhil examination - £175